Turks and Caicos Art Galleries & Studios

 As may be expected, the incredible marine environment and spectacular beaches of the Turks and Caicos serve as an inspiration for much of the art created locally.
-Every artist has their own perspective, interpretation, and media, yet the ocean, and blue, turquoise, and topaz are generally the prevailing theme and colours.
-There are thousands of paintings to browse through, including colourful works done with acrylic, oil, and watercolour.
+Every artist has their own perspective, interpretation, and media, yet the ocean, and blue, turquoise, and topaz are generally the prevailing theme and colors.
+There are thousands of paintings to browse through, including colorful works done with acrylic, oil, and watercolor.

 There’s a wide array of Turks and Caicos scenes represented, including well-known coasts such as Grace Bay Beach, Mudjin Harbour, Sapodilla Bay, and Blue Hills, as well as often-overlooked yet beautiful beaches such as Northwest Point, Bambarra Beach, and Three Marys Cays.

 Sculptures can also be found in our local galleries, albeit the collection isn’t quite as extensive as it is with paintings.
-Many pieces are either wood carvings, or are additive works that incorporate driftwood, shells, conch, and corals.
-Glazed ceramic tiles are another colourful option.
+Many pieces are either wood carvings, or additive works that incorporate driftwood, shells, conch, and corals.
+Glazed ceramic tiles are another colorful option.

 The Turks and Caicos supports a fascinating collection of artists, both from the islands and abroad.

 There’s a great selection of fine art photography as well.
-As with paintings, ocean and beach scenes are popular, and prints on a wide range of media are available, including face-mounted acrylic, aluminium, canvas, and matted prints.
-Prints can be found is sizes ranging from tiny desktop examples, to large format prints that are several feet wide.
-Many photographers are able accommodate custom sizes, triptych displays, unique mediums, and specific beaches and locations that may hold special significance.
+As with paintings, ocean and beach scenes are popular, and prints on a wide range of media are available, including face-mounted acrylic, aluminum, canvas, and matted prints.
+Prints can be found in sizes ranging from tiny desktop examples, to large format prints that are several feet wide.
+Many photographers are able to accommodate custom sizes, triptych displays, unique mediums, and specific beaches and locations that may hold special significance.